MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-linux-sysprep.md

 1. Run PowerShell as an administrator.

 1. Sign in.
-Type:
+Run the following cmdlet:

     ```azurecli
     az login
     ```

 1. Set your subscription.
+Run the following cmdlet:

     ```azurecli
     az account set --subscription <Subscription ID>